Keith Varon

 Keith Varon is an American singer-songwriter, guitarist, and music producer from San Francisco, living in Los Angeles.
-Keith is signed to Pulse Music Group, and has been commercially releasing music over the past 10 years as a solo act and as a founding member in the band The Federal Empire.
+Keith is signed to Position Music, and has been commercially releasing music over the past 10 years as a solo act and as a founding member in the band The Federal Empire.

-As a songwriter/producer, Keith has written and produced songs on albums by Lauren Sanderson, Jacob Sartorius, Shaylen, Xuitcasecity and Nightly.
+As a songwriter/producer, Keith has written and produced songs on albums by The Aces, Taela, Lauren Sanderson, Joji, The Strumbellas, Chloe Moriondo, and Nightly.
 In the electronic world, he has written/produced songs with Martin Garrix, Sam Feldt, Steve Aoki, and Max Styler.